 - Fix bug x on Application 1

-You are actually going to need three versions of Node to complete your tasks since the Angular 8 upgrade will require you upgrade Application 2 to Node 10.9 or greater.
+You are actually going to need three versions of Node to complete your tasks because the Angular 13 upgrade requires you to upgrade Application 2 to Node 14.15.0 or greater.
+We’ll use 16.18.1.

 - coreybutler/nvm-windows is a Windows application (with or without an installer) that can be used to managed Node versions on Windows

-Installation is as simple as downloading the NVM for Windows installer from the latest release on GitHub.
-At the time of writing, 1.1.7 (Aug.
-2018) is the latest release.
+Installation is as simple as downloading the nvm for Windows installer from the latest release on GitHub.
+At the time of writing, 1.1.10 is the latest release.
 Download and extract

-nvm-setup.zip and double-click to the executable to install.
+nvm-setup.zip and double-click on the executable to install.

 nvm and future installations of